 Take a look at our accounts production job below, where 2 different filtered versions of the email task are set to run, depending on whether the option for manual or online bookkeeping has been selected for a client.

-There is then a third task, which we want to run after task 1 for manual bookkeeping clients, or after task 2 for online bookkeeping clients.
+Task 3 - we want this task to become ready after task 1 is completed for manual bookkeeping clients, or after task 2 is completed for online bookkeeping clients.

 To ensure this, task 3 has been set to be dependent on the completion of both task 1 and task 2.
-Only task 1 or task 2 will be part of the job, but task 3 will run afterwards in either case.
+Only task 1 or task 2 will be part of the job, but task 3 will become ready afterwards in either case.